OpenNingia/l5r-character-manager-3/README.md

 If you make a modification to the software or datapack that add value to the application don't esitate to share it!

-Please submit a pull request to the relative repository :)
+Please submit a pull request to the relative repository.